 I found no apples there.

-Although it is not stated explicitly, it is clear through the context of the poem (as expanded in the later stanzas) that the apples/flowers are representative of the woman’s sexuality purity.
+Although it is not stated explicitly, it is clear through the context of the poem (as expanded in the later stanzas) that the symbolic significance of apples/flowers connects to the woman’s sexual purity.